JayMass5800/HabitV8/STORE_DESCRIPTIONS.md

 Seamlessly integrate with your device calendar to visualize habit completions alongside your daily schedule.
 See your progress at a glance with our beautiful calendar view.

 **🏥 HEALTH INTEGRATION**
-Connect with Apple HealthKit to automatically track fitness-related habits and correlate your health data with your habit progress.
+Connect with HealthKit to automatically sync your health data and seamlessly correlate your health data with your habit progress.

 **🎨 BEAUTIFUL DESIGN**
 Enjoy a modern, intuitive interface with smooth animations, customizable themes, and a delightful user experience that makes habit tracking a pleasure.